denisecase/rockfit/SETUP.md

 ## 2. Get a Copy on Your Machine

 Log in to GitHub.
-Go to github.com/denisecase/rockswap.
+Go to github.com/denisecase/rockfit.
 Click "Fork" to copy the repo into your GitHub account.
-Clone your new rockswap repo down to your machine and open in VS Code using the following commands.
+Clone your new rockfit repo down to your machine and open in VS Code using the following commands.
 Open terminal.

 ```
 git clone https://github.com/denisecase/rockfit.git
-cd rockswap
+cd rockfit
 code .
 ```